enriqueornelas/wiflix/README.md

 ```

 ### Notes
-On Linux, run `sudo node wifix.js` to allow for HTTP-server-related permissions to be allowed
+On Linux, run `sudo node wifix.js` to allow for server-related permissions to be allowed